Workload Management is available to all Pro and Enterprise Plan customers

 Working Location: San Francisco (UTC - 7hrs).

 John plans to work on Ticket 'A' from 15th August 6 AM (UTC + 1 hrs in London) to 16th August 6 PM (UTC + 1 hrs in London).
 When Rachel views John's workload in the workload module, she will see the start date as 15th August 6 AM only even though 15th August 6 AM is actually 14th August, 10 PM in her location (San Francisco).
+This is done so that Rachel gets the correct picture of John's workload and the count is not influenced by timezone differences.

 If Rachel decides to update the date, she will be able to view it in both her time zone and John's time zone.